-Groundwork is seeking input from residents and neighborhood businesses and organizations about existing conditions and concerns, and inviting participation in high-level discussions with City leaders.
+Groundwork is seeking input from residents and local businesses and organizations about how they are impacted by heat and flooding in our community.
+We want to hear your concerns and to invite you to participate in discussions with City leaders.
 The initiative is being led by neighborhood leaders such as Diane Armenta.
 Please consider taking our survey below and lending your voice!

 As part of a national heat & flood awareness campaign in cities across the Unitied States, Groundwork San Diego has been awarded funding to engage residents and stakeholders in Southcrest and Encanto in addressing heat and flood-related risks related to climate change.
 The funding is being provided by the Kresge Foundationn and the JPB Foundation to use current satellite imagery and cross-referenced data on historic redlining, income, race, pollution issues, flooding, and sea level rise to raise awareness of these critical issues.
 The results will guide development of government mitigation efforts and educational campaigns in these neighborhoods.
 The research is being carried out in partnership with Groundwork USA under its National Climate Safe Neighborhoods Partnership.